jasonkwm/leo-zakkarat/README.md

 ### 3. Bugs in Aleo-SDK

 - We have encountered bugs during the usage of Aleo-SDK, and we have managed to dive into the node_module, find the bug and fix it.
 Examples of sdk usages were not up to date, there were some depencies problems within the sdk.
+[PR #774](https://github.com/AleoHQ/sdk/pull/774)

 ### 4. Aleo Testnet3 Under Recalibration During Hackathon Period